 Organizing a Team

 To organize content for any audience takes coordination from a team of people, and is nearly impossible for one person to do alone.
 Having a dedicated group of people working on communications for your lodge or section will significantly improve your ability to share your message with your audience.
+To keep this group organized, there are some resources that your team will likely need to be successful.

 For example, if you are a member who handles only written content, you would be in channels relating to the whole team for things like announcements or discussions, and a part of any channel relating to written content.
 The youth or adult overseeing the team would be in every channel for the group, so they know what is going on across the team.